cloudmesh-community/fa18-523-83/project-report/report.md

-# Credit scoring algorithm and its implementation in production
+# Credit scoring algorithm and its implementation in production :hand: fa18-523-82

 Nhi Tran